dm0-/gnuxc/README.md

  2. *Operating system compilation rules*:  The options and procedures used to build all of the OS software are contained in `make.pkg.d` and `patches`.
-    These files are mostly reusable on the GNU system to rebuild or upgrade packages at run-time.
+    These files are mostly reusable on the GNU system to rebuild or upgrade packages at runtime.

-A documentation file `BUILD.md` is provided to walk-through the process of compilation, creating a disk image, and running the OS virtually.
+A documentation file `BUILD.md` is provided to walk-through the entire build procedure and how to test running the OS virtually.
 All sample commands in the documentation can be pasted directly into a `bash` prompt.
 Some of the commands require your account to have `sudo` access, for example to install system packages or work with loop devices.

+The file `RUNTIME.md` documents how to use and configure the main environments at runtime, especially the aspects that are unique to the `gnuxc` project.

 ## Requirements

-*Operating system*:  Fedora 23 is the current release targeted by this code.
+*Operating system*:  Fedora 24 is the current release targeted by this code.

 *Disk space*:  At least 20 GiB of total available storage is required when building everything on the same machine, plus however much space is desired for